 Using WiFi-connected devices

-The good news is that, as with most advanced technologies, using WiFi is far easier than understanding how it works.
+The good news is, as with most advanced technologies, using WiFi is far easier than understanding how it works.
 Getting connected to a wireless network is something anyone can do, as long as you have a working router, know your network name and password, and know how to access the wireless setup on each of your devices.
-Laptops, tablets, and smartphones often use similar icons and steps for connecting to WiFi, so once you know how to do it on one device, the rest are likely to be a breeze.
+Laptops, tablets, and smartphones often use similar icons and steps for connecting to WiFi.
+Once you know how to do it on one device, the rest are likely to be a breeze.

 When it comes to security, WiFi is quite different from listening to the radio.
 Our personal networks aren’t meant to be accessed by everyone.
 For one, having unwanted visitors sharing your connection can slow it down considerably.
-What’s more, those other users could potentially access personal information through your wireless network, so it really can present a risk to your security as well as performance.
+What’s more, those other users could potentially access personal information through your wireless network.
+It really can present a risk to your security as well as performance.

 The router’s wireless settings allow you to set up your WiFi network as secured or unsecured.
 A secured WiFi connection is password-protected, while an unsecured one allows anyone to connect to it freely without having a password or additional information.
 You see unsecured connections in some public areas like coffee shops, libraries, schools, or airports.
 But increasingly, even public venues protect their networks with a WiFi password to prevent unauthorized use and to keep their customers’ information secure.